Skip to Content

 Drones refer to any device used or intended to be used for flight in the air without the possibility of direct human intervention from within or on the device and the associated operational elements and components required for the pilot or system operator in command to operate or control the device (such as cameras, sensors, communication links).
 This term includes all types of devices that meet this definition (e.g., model airplanes, quadcopters, and drones) used for any purpose, including for recreation or commerce.

-Commercial Use of Drones
+Commercial Drone Use

 1005.3 Business operations states that “engaging in or soliciting any business in Presidio Area B is prohibited, except in accordance with a permit, contract or other written instrument with the Presidio Trust.”
 This includes the commercial use of drones in the park.